karlcswanson/micboard/docs/installation.md

-# Installation
+# Server Installation
-Micboard can be installed on many different platforms.
+Micboard server can be installed on many different platforms.
+For small and portable systems, micboard can run on Raspberry Pi hidden in the back of a rack.
+Ubuntu Server is recommended for large permanent installations.

+The MacOS app provides a great way to try micboard before purchasing additional hardware.

 ## Debian (Ubuntu & Raspberry Pi)
 Install git, python3-pip, and Node.js